Please contact us at: 202-727-3117 or [email protected] if you do not find the answer you need.

 Question: What if I change my name during my commission?

-Answer: If you change your name during your commission, you are required to send us a copy of the legal document showing the name change and proof you have notified your surety bond company of the name change.
+Answer: If you change your name during your commission, you are required to send us a copy of the legal document showing the name change and proof that you have notified your surety bond company of the name change.
 You will also be required to purchase a new sealer and come into our office to provide us with the impression.
-Please see the link on our website to the form you use to request the change and to upload copy of the document showing the change of name and proof you have notified your surety bond company of the change.
+Please see the link on our website to the form you use to request the change and to upload copy of the document showing the change of name and proof that you have notified your surety bond company of the change.

 Question: What if my seal is lost or stolen?

 Answer: You must notify the ONCA office and file a police report.
 You must also order a new seal with a distinctive mark (ex: *) to prevent against fraudulent use of the old seal and then come to our office to provide us an impression of the new seal.
 Please see the link on our website to the form you use to notify us the seal has been lost or stolen and to provide any other information you may have.
+If your journal is lost or stolen, you must notify the ONCA office immediately.